Key tool breakdown:

 Descript Podcast Software

-In addition to its tools for enhancing audio, Descript provides some built-in features for checking your microphone setup.
-Clicking the ‘record’ button allows you to select or deselect equipment, choose microphones and headsets, and test audio before going live.
+In addition to its audio enhancement tools, Descript includes built-in features for checking your microphone setup.
+Clicking the ‘record’ button lets you select equipment, choose microphones and headsets, and test audio before going live.

 Alternatives to Adobe Studio

-If Adobe Studio doesn’t meet your needs, you’re better off with a full DAW.
+If Adobe Studio doesn’t meet your needs, a full DAW is a better option.
+Two worth considering:

 Descript Podcast Software